wonilchung/CTPR/README.md

 (3) Compile CTPR

-make -f MakefileO2Mpi
+make -f MakefileMpi
-make -f MakefileO2Spp
+make -f MakefileSpp

 ### 2.3	Running CTPR

-To run the CTPR executable, simply invoke ./ctpr or ./ctprmpi the Linux command line (within the CTPR install directory).
+To run the ctpr executable, simply invoke ./ctpr or ./ctprmpi the Linux command line (within the CTPR install directory).
 The example/ subdirectory contains example data and code, so you can learn how to execute CTPR software.
-To obtain a list of options, run: ./ctpr –h or ./ctprmpi –h
+To obtain information on license of CTPR, run: ./ctpr –l or ./ctprmpi –l.
+To obtain full list of CTPR options, run: ./ctpr –h or ./ctprmpi –h.

 ## 3. COMPUTING REQUIREMENTS

+Basically, CTPR can run on any computing system including PC and Mac but with large-scale biobank-based GWAS data, we recommend using Linux-based high performance computing cluster.
+For distributed high performance computing, clusters utilize job schedulers such as LSF (Load Sharing Facility) and SLURM (Simple Linux Utility for Resource Management) to start, execute and monitor jobs on a set of allocated computing nodes.
+We will explain how to execute CTPR on cluster computer using SLURM.

 ### 3.1	Operating system

-We have only compiled and tested CTPR on Linux computing environments; however, the source code is available if you wish to try compiling CTPR for a different OS.
+We have only compiled and tested CTPR on Linux computing environments including CenOS and Debian Linux.
+However, the source code is available and thus you can compile CTPR for a different OS.

 ### 3.2	Memory

 Due to limited memory and computing resources, it may not be feasible to update the coefficients for all SNPs together.
 Alternatively, we propose to divide SNPs into multiple subgroups and allocate each subgroup to a MPI node for parallel computing.
 Each node updates only parameters in the subgroup with the remaining coefficients transferred from other nodes.
 Because MPI allows for communication between different nodes, the data of all nodes are synchronized at each estimation step.

+### 3.3 Running Time

+To assess the computational feasibility of CTPR for biobank-based GWAS data, we tested with N=437K individuals and P=1M SNPs from UK Biobank, which required ~1.7TB of memory with float data type (i.e. 437K*1M*4B=~1.7TB)4.
+The CTPR ran on 40 cores (Intel Xeon CPU 2.1 GHz) with 48GB of memory for each core, total of ~1.9TB of memory, for up to 7 days to complete the analyses with 40 core-groups (exact solution).
+The running time of CTPR depends linearly not only on the sample size (N) and the number of SNPs (P) but also on the number of core-group (q), which represents O(NPq).
+With 10 core-groups (approximate solution), the running time of CTPR dropped to ~1.75 days and it still generated almost the same predictive performance as exact solution due to good convergence.
+Even when sample size increases, the running time is able to remain similar because larger sample size increases likelihood of convergence and therefore less number of core-groups are needed.
+When you use Slurm scheduler, you can specify as

+sbatch -n 40 --mem-per-cpu=48G -p mpi -t 5-00:00:00 --wrap="mpirun -np 40 ./ctprmpi --ng 40 …”

+sbatch -n 40 --mem-per-cpu=48G -p mpi -t 5-00:00:00 --wrap="mpirun -np 40 ./ctprmpi --ng 10 …”

 ## 4. INPUT FILE FORMAT